CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 The code about it is similar to the example from the documentation with some minor changes:

-1. We add the changes in the title of the spreadsheet and define the strings we want to find and replace
+1. I add the changes in the title of the spreadsheet and define the strings I want to find and replace
-2. We print the full response for this request
+2. I print the full response for this request

 The response of this request is: